davidwinter/sensible_logging/README.md

   **Default**: `true`
 * `tld_length`: For example, if your domain was `www.google.com` this would result in `www` being tagged as your subdomain.
 If your domain is `www.google.co.uk`, set this value to `2` to correctly identify the subdomain as `www` rather than `www.google`.
   **Default**: `1`.
 * `log_tags`: An array of additional log tags to include.
-This can be strings, or you can include a `lamda` that will be evaluated.
+This can be strings, or you can include a `lambda` that will be evaluated.
 The `lambda` is passed a Rack `Request` object, and it must return an array of string values.
   **Default**: `[]`
 * `exclude_params`: An array of parameter names to be excluded from `GET` requests.
 By default, `GET` parameters are outputted in logs.
 If for example with the request `http://google.com/?one=dog&two=cat` you didn't want the `one` logged, you would set `exclude_params` to be `['one']`
   **Default**: `[]`

 ## Examples

-There is an example Sinatra app included in this repo, so:
+There is an example Sinatra app included in this repo.
+Here's how to use it:

 ```shell
 bundle install